HARSHALJAMODE/House-price-prediction-by-Ridge-and-Lasso-Regression-Model/README.md

 ### How well those variables describe the price of a house.

 1) The Value of R2 score in ridge regrassion in train data is 0.9358 and in test data is 0.9141.
-2) The Value of R2 score in lasso regrassion in train data is 0.9305 and in test data is 0.9189. so the variation between train data and test data is very less, hence model is good and all variables are well describing the price of house.
+2) The Value of R2 score in lasso regrassion in train data is 0.9305 and in test data is 0.9189. <br/>
+So the variation between train data and test data is very less, hence model is good and all variables are well describing the price of house.

 ### Optimal value of lambda for ridge and lasso regression.